 What Happens if I File for Bankruptcy?

 Upon the filing of a Chapter 7 or Chapter 13 bankruptcy, all collection activity including, garnishments and/or involuntary allotments, must stop.
+Additionally, bankruptcy may be subject to discharge the debts on a Military Star Card.
 For any creditor to continue to attempt to collect a debt after the bankruptcy case is filed is a violation of the automatic stay order issued by the United States Bankruptcy Court.

 As a bankruptcy attorney in Augusta, Georgia, it is not unusual for us to contact DFAS and/or AAFES upon the filing of the case to advise them of the filing of the bankruptcy case and tell them that all collection activity must be stopped immediately.
 Additionally, we are fortunate in the CSRA because we can obtain an additional stop garnishment order from the bankruptcy court to stop all garnishments from ordinary creditors and/or involuntary allotments approximately twenty-four (24) hours after the filing of Chapter 7 or the Chapter 13 bankruptcy case.
 Your creditors will stop the garnishments and/or involuntary allotments.
 They have no choice in the matter.